lnsphnplt/ADM-HW1/README.md

 ----------------------------

-## notes to be kept markdown syntax
+## notes to be kept on markdown syntax

 |   1st  | 2nd |
 |:--------:|:------------:|